allinbits/labs/projects/gnoland/gno.land/p/eve000/event/README.md

 ### Session

-Session is an important component because it is the building block of the Agenda component.
+Session is an important component because it is the building block of the Flyer component.
 Sessions have a Title, Format, Title, and Speaker(s).
 Once an organizer has amassed enough of these session components then can mix-and-match them into an agenda, and publish the finalized schedule (to an agenda) when ready.

 ### Speaker